abbreviatedman/api-class/fundamentals-of-api-development/exercises/http-api/readme.md

 Our [initial setup doc](../../../computer-setup/readme.md) has everything you need.

+### Fork and Clone the Course Git Repo

+Skip this step if you've already done it.

+- Fork this repo on GitHub: https://www.github.com/abbreviatedman/api-class
+- Clone it to your local machine. `git clone [url from the GitHub repo page, SSH or HTTPS per your setup]`

 ### Navigate To The Course Repo Directory

-#### Navigate Via The File Browser First

-A way friendly to those of us used to graphical interfaces is to use the file browser.
-Navigate using Windows' native filesystem window to:

-api-class -> fundamentals-of-api-development -> exercises

-You should see the "http-api" folder. *Don't double-click it*.
-(Nothing  that bad will happen, you'll just have to go back if you do!)

-#### Get There Via The Terminal

-##### Use Anaconda's Terminal

-Rather than Windows PowerShell, you'll want the **Anaconda PowerShell** for this one.
-It should be installed on your system.

-It's like the regular PowerShell, but with some special Python-specific commands available to you.

-It should be searchable on your system by pressing the Windows key and typing in "Anaconda".
+If you've just cloned it:

+- `cd api-class`

+If you can't find it, clone it again from the previous set of steps.

-##### Navigating To The Directory
+### Navigate To The Exercise

-- Type in `cd ` ("cd" with a space after it).
-- Now drag the `http-api` folder from the windows file manager to the terminal.
-It should finish the command to be `cd ` and the path to your directory.
-- Press enter.
+- `cd api-class/fundamentals-of-api-development/exercises/http-api`

-You'll know you did it when you see the new path in your "prompt" (the area to the left of where you type in the terminal).

 ### Create And Activate Our Python Environment

-This will give us the Flask code that enables us to run a server.

-- Create the environment.
-Type `conda env create -f environment.yml` and press enter.
+- Create the environment. `conda env create -f environment.yml`
-- Activate it.
-Type `conda activate api-class-flask-env` and press enter.
+- Activate it. `conda activate api-class-flask-env`

-### Open The File In Your Editor
+### Open The Directory In Your Local Editor

-When opening files using Notepad's File->Open command, don't forget that `app.py` won't show up until you change "Text Files" to "All Files" in the drop-down menu.
+If using VS Code, simply type `code .` on the command line.

 ## The Flask Server

 ### Running The Server